Advice Moving to a CCRC

 When speaking with communities, consider asking about lifestyle programming, Lifecare plans, wellness offerings and how the community supports both independence and future care needs.
 These conversations often reveal far more than a website alone.

-Your call may lead to you scheduling next steps, such as attending and information session or a visiting the community for a tour.
+Your call may lead to you scheduling next steps, such as attending an information session or visiting the community for a tour.

 5. Finalize Your List of Preferences